Required Legal Statements

 Disciplinary Records Retention and Requests

 Under normal circumstances, enforcement of disciplinary responses will be deferred pending the review of the appeal.
 Disciplinary decisions will be made at the lowest level possible.
 Following formal discipline for conduct subject to sanction, students are guaranteed the right to a single appeal to the next highest level.
 However, if a student refuses to sign the written notice within 2 business days of notification, he/she has forfeited the possibility of appealing the decision.
-Decisions made by a residence hall director may be appealed to the Assistant Dean for Residence Life Education.
-Decisions made by the Director of Judicial Affairs or the Assistant Dean for Residence Life Education may be appealed to the Dean of Students.
-Disciplinary decisions made by the Dean of Students may be appealed to the Disciplinary Review Board.
+Decisions made by a Residence Life Area Coordinator may be appealed to the Director of Residence Life Education.
+Decisions made by the Director of Residence Life Education may be appealed to the Dean of Students.
+Disciplinary decisions made by the Dean of Students may be appealed to the Vice-President for Student Life.
+Disciplinary decisions made by the Vice President of Student Life may be appealed to the Disciplinary Review Board.